O JARGON BUSTER

 - Term usually only used in international competitions,

-to distinguish a traditional ¨long¨ course distance event from a short
+to distinguish a traditional “long” course distance

-probably held on a different day at the same meeting.
+different day at the same meeting.

 - Clear